-A description of the internal model and how risks are measured and aggregated is provided in section E Capital Management.
+A description of the IM and how risks are measured and aggregated is provided in section E Capital Management.

-None of the changes to the internal model that were implemented during 2018 were material for the Company.
+None of the changes to the IM that were implemented during 2019 were material for the Company.

 1 Underwriting risk

 The underwriting risk (also referred to as insurance or actuarial risk) consists of: